Pofilo/grammalecte/doc/API_web.md

     oGrammalecteAPI.openPanelForNode("node_id")
     oGrammalecteAPI.openPanelForNode(node)

-The node can be a textarea, an editable node or an iframe.
+The node can be a textarea, an editable node or an iframe. **The node must have an identifier**.
-If the node is an iframe, the content won’t be modified by Grammalecte.
+If the node is an iframe, the content won’t be modified by Grammalecte, but events with results may be received (see below).

 ### Prevent Grammalecte to modify the node content